-Despite current European research which is inconclusive, there appears to be strong ground for thinking that, in the long run:
+Despite current European research which is inconclusive, there appears to be strong ground for thinking that:

 a) continual use of chemical hair dyes contributes towards a breakdown of the immune system

 Further, there appear to be on going concerns based on in depth research which establishes a link between the use of hair dye and rheumatoid arthritis, and between the use of hair dye and bladder cancer.
-See http://www.newscientist.com/article.ns?id=dn1306.
 Can it get much worse than this?
-The bottom line is that the beautiful and glorious images which the commercial hair care industry are mass marketing – to you and me – are deadly poison.
+The bottom line is that the beautiful and glorious images which the commercial hair care industry are mass marketing are poison.
 Are they killing us softly with their song?

 Information on the safety of henna and indigo hair colour for cancer patients.